 through the OHI Website

-In November 2013, OHI opened the Brewer Area Food Pantry as both a means to meet a growing need and to give back to a community which the people it supports rely upon.
+In November 2013, OHI opened the Brewer Area Food Pantry.
+Both as a means to meet a growing need and to give back to a community the people it supports rely upon.

-Everything Is Possible
+Everything is Possible

-Choice Is Essential
+Choice is Essential

 We believe everyone should be supported to achieve a quality of life that meets individual goals and realizes lifelong dreams.
 We believe everyone should choose and design their own lifestyle with the support of people of their choice.